margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I want to see the aerial view.
 I want to look down below and see all thel and and all the flickering lights.

+Airplanes shooting in the sky
+Trains of white trailing

 <br>

 ## The Lone Bird ##